Mean dimension and AH-algebras with diagonal maps: Cuntz mean dimension for AH-algebras with generalized diagonal maps

 \begin{cor} Let $A$ be a simple AH-algebra with generalized diagonal maps.
 If $A$ has Cuntz mean dimension zero, then the Cuntz semigroup of $A$ is almost unperforated.
-In particular, the C*-algebra $A$ has strict comparison of positive elements. \end{cor} \begin{proof} Using the same argument as that of Theorem \ref{Cuntz-approx}, for any finite subset $\mathcal F$ and any $\eps>0$, there is a sub-C*-algebra $S$ such that $\mathcal F\subseteq_\eps S$ and $\mathrm{rc}(S)<\eps$.
+In particular, the C*-algebra $A$ has strict comparison of positive elements. \end{cor} \begin{proof} By Theorem \ref{Cuntz-approx}, for any finite subset $\mathcal F$ and any $\eps>0$, there is a sub-C*-algebra $S$ such that $\mathcal F\subseteq_\eps S$ and $\mathrm{rc}(S)<\eps$.
 Then, the corollary follows from Lemma \ref{LOA-RC}. \end{proof}

+\begin{cor} Let $A$ be a simple AH-algebra with generalized diagonal maps.
+Then one has that $\mathrm{rc}(A)\leq \gamma_{\mathrm c}(A)/2$. \end{cor} \begin{proof} By Theorem \ref{Cuntz-approx}, the C*-algebra $A$ satisfies Condition (1) of Lemma \ref{LOA-RC1}.
+Since $A$ is simple, the number of eigenvalue maps between each direct summand of $A_i$ and $A_j$ goes to infinity as $j\to\infty$.
+Thus a simple calculation shows that Condition (2) of Lemma \ref{LOA-RC1} is satisfied automatically.
+Then, the corollary follows directly from Lemma \ref{LOA-RC1}. \end{proof}

 \begin{thm} Let $A$ be a simple AH-algebra with generalized diagonal maps.
 If $A$ has Cuntz mean dimension zero, then $A$ is isomorphic to an AH-algebra without dimension growth. \end{thm} \begin{proof} By Corollary \ref{CMD-zero} and Lemma \ref{LOA-AD}, the Cuntz semigroup of $A$ is $\mathrm{V}(A)\sqcup\mathrm{SAff}(\tr(A))$.
 Then, the C*-algebra $A$ is $\mathcal Z$-stable and hence is isomorphic to an AH-algebra without dimension growth. \end{proof} One has the following corollary immediately. \begin{cor} Let $A$ be an AH-algebra with generalized diagonal maps with all projections $p_1, ..., p_k$ are equivalent (in particular, if all base spaces of $A_i$ are contractible).
 If $A$ has at most countably many extreme tracial states, or there exists $M>0$ such that $\rho^{-1}(\kappa)$ has at most $M$ extreme points for any $\kappa\in\textrm{S}(\Kzero(A))$, then $A$ is isomorphic to an AH-algebra without dimension growth. \end{cor} \begin{proof} It follows from Corollary \ref{lisa} and Theorem \ref{RR0-SBP} that $\gamma(A)=0$.
 By Remark \ref{degenerat}, one has that $\gamma_{\mathrm{c}}(A)=\gamma(A)=0$.
 Then the AH-algebra $A$ is isomorphic to an AH-algebra without dimension growth by Theorem \ref{Cuntz-zero}. \end{proof}